 The funding goes to the practice as they have the contractual relationship with NHS England.

 The total cost of the scheme will be based on the average annual inflationary rises experienced by individual GPs, multiplied by the number of GPs.
 The reason for using average annual inflation is to maintain competition within this market and an incentive for GPs to shop around for the best rate.

 We will calculate this based on the best available data, and ensure that the methodology is transparent and visible to the profession, while ensuring that the cost remains within overall spending limits.
 Each practice will receive a proportion of the total figure calculated for the scheme.
 NHS England will provide this as an additional, identifiable payment to each practice.

-The first payment will be in March 2017, to address inflation experienced in 2016/17.
+The first payment were made in March 2017, to address inflation experienced in 2016/17.
 The amount a practice receives will be determined based on its list size, not on weighted capitation.
 Inflationary costs for 2015/16 were also recognised retrospectively in the 2016/17 GP contract.

-As set out in the GP Indemnity Review report, in hours indemnity inflation has been found to be rising at 10 per cent per annum and this will inform the payments being made in March 2017.
+As set out in the GP Indemnity Review report, in hours indemnity inflation has been found to be rising at 10 per cent per annum and this informed the payments being made in March 2017.

 We know that indemnity inflation for out of hours is rising at around 17%, therefore NHS England are undertaking discussions with the profession and CCGs to establish how we can best deliver on the principle of protecting GPs working out of hours from indemnity inflation rises.